IIIF/api/source/presentation/4.0/model.md

 The key words _MUST_, _MUST NOT_, _REQUIRED_, _SHALL_, _SHALL NOT_, _SHOULD_, _SHOULD NOT_, _RECOMMENDED_, _MAY_, and _OPTIONAL_ in this document are to be interpreted as described in [RFC 2119][org-rfc-2119].

-## JSON Considerations
-{: #json-considerations}

-This section describes features applicable to all of the Presentation API content.

 ### Case Sensitivity
 {: #case-sensitivity}